Igor Muttik: Career

 Igor Muttik is a Senior Principal Research Architect with McAfee which is part of Intel Corporation since 2011.
 He started researching computer malware in 1980s when anti-virus industry was in its infancy.
-Muttik holds a PhD degree in physics and mathematics from the Moscow State University.
-He has been a member of CARO (Computer Antivirus Research Organization) since 1994, and worked as a virus researcher for Dr. Solomon’s Software.
+Muttik holds a PhD in physics and mathematics from the Moscow State University.
+He has been a member of CARO (Computer Antivirus Research Organization) since 1994, and worked as a virus researcher for Dr. Solomon's Software.
 Since 1998 Muttik was running McAfee’s anti-malware research in EMEA and switched to his architectural role in 2002.

 In 2008 he was one of the co-founders of AMTSO (Anti-Malware Testing Standards Organization) and was on the Board of AMTSO for 3 years.
 Muttik was also a co-founder of Industry Connections Security Group (ICSG is part of IEEE) - he is the chair of the taggant system working group, vice-chair of the ICSG and CMX (clean file metadata exchange) working groups.
 The taggant system and CMX are both part of AMSS (Anti-Malware Support Service).